slow-session/wellington.session.nz/learn_by_ear.md

 You can can use our [Play Local Audio](/playLocalAudio/) page to slow down a number of audio and video formats and play parts of them in a loop.
 If you've used the audio player on this site you'll find a familiar interface.

-You could also try this nice tool - [TimeStretch Player](https://29a.ch/timestretch/)

-## Want to learn a tune from YouTube?
+## Want to learn a tune from YouTube, Soundcloud, Bandcamp...?

 There are features built into the YouTube player that allow you to slow down the recording and also to play the complete recording in a loop.

-You can use tools like <a href="https://www.mediahuman.com/youtube-to-mp3-converter/">YouTube to MP3 Converter</a> to extract the audio from YouTube and Facebook videos and store MP3 files locally and then you can use our [Play Local Audio](/playLocalAudio/) page.
+You can use tools like the excellent <a href="https://www.mediahuman.com/youtube-to-mp3-converter/">YouTube to MP3 Converter</a> to extract the audio from YouTube and Facebook videos and store MP3 files locally and then you can use our [Play Local Audio](/playLocalAudio/) page.

 ## Other software

-There's a very comprehensive list of packages for around US$30 which work better at really slow speeds (50% or slower) and also have a number of other useful options such as picking out sections to loop and saving parts of a file for later at:
+There's a comprehensive list of modestly priced packages which work better at really slow speeds (50% or slower) and also have a number of other useful options such as picking out sections to loop and saving parts of a file for later at:

 <http://www.seventhstring.com/resources/transcription.html>